 After Davos: What It Takes to Achieve Real Change

 NBS Thought Leaders offer guidance on sustainable business models for the 21st century.
-Thought Leaders are leading academics and practitioners: world experts on sustainability issues.
 Here, Judy Samuelson, Executive Director of the Aspen Institute's Business and Society Program and Net Impact Chair Emeritus, writes that individual action by companies isn’t enough to solve complex problems.
 Collaborations — like a recent initiative by Alcoa — show a more effective path.